A Guide for Your Agency’s Digital Acceleration

 This year, with the pandemic and state or city lockdowns, even we have experienced great challenges on how to keep the quality of our service or just merely keep giving service to our customers and maintain the business.

 Even though our offices are not on fire, having a backup plan is really important, and relying on cloud-based systems is the way to go, with this in mind we are now seeing and realizing the advantages and benefits of having a flexible toolset for your business or agency so that you can still operate and do your business online.

-As I see it, independent insurance agencies are missing out on a lot of business and in the industry when they won’t take the opportunity or take the initiative to transition to digital tools and platforms.
-I believe that this would greatly reflect on their premium and renewals in the future if they still hesitate on using digital tools to do such transactions in their businesses.
+As I see it, independent insurance agencies are missing out on a lot of business traffic in the industry.
+In not taking the opportunity or initiative to transition to digital tools and platforms, there’s a lot lost.
+I believe that this would greatly reflect on their premium and renewals in the future.

 Other insurance agencies that are on digital now are one step ahead of these agencies that are not.
-Sooner or later they will swoop in, woo them with their modern systems, and take their clients from those agencies that don’t have digital tools.
+Sooner or later they will swoop in and take clients from agencies that haven’t gone digital.

-Hoping that independent insurance channels see this as our go signal to go digital.
+Hoping that independent insurance channels see this as our go signal to go digital just as we have!